hausdorff/azurermtemplates/ubuntu-vm-mesosphere-cluster/README.md

-# Disvover Private IP dynamically
+# Spin up a Mesosphere cluster

 <a href="https://azuredeploy.net" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template discovers a private IP of another NIC in the Resource Group
+This template spins up a bunch of Ubuntu VMs and configures Mesosphere to run on them.